applicationsonline/librarian/README.md

 The `:path =>` source won't be confused with the `:git =>` source's `:path =>` option.

+Also, there is shortcut for cookbooks hosted on GitHub, so we may write:

+    cookbook "rvm",
+      :github => "fnichol/chef-rvm"

 ### How to Use

 Install Librarian-Chef: